distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 This approximation fails when the market needs a long time to understand why a trader acted.
 A trader may need to hold the position beyond the intended decision time before other participants price in the information which lead them to trade.
 During that delay, interest rates, market-wide volatility, or asset-specific news can dominate the trade’s PnL and make the original information trade less attractive.

 Impact futures do not solve slow post-decision information incorporation.
-They depend on two live counterfactual conditional prices and therefore end when the decision is made and one branch becomes unrealised.
-They cannot continue providing isolated exposure to the decision’s counterfactual impact after the decision has occurred.
+They depend on live conditional prices and therefore end when the decision is made and one branch becomes unrealised.
+They cannot continue providing isolated exposure to the scenario spread after the decision has occurred.

 Impact futures therefore have no clear role in a decision market when a short market duration is feasible.
 They become useful if the decision market must remain open long enough for unrelated asset volatility to become material, for example because traders react slowly, proposals require extended evaluation, or liquidity develops gradually.
 They isolate the conditional spread during that longer pre-decision period.
 They do not solve decision-selection bias or make the unrealised outcome observable after the decision.

-## Goal-advancement update — 2026-08-30
+## Revision status — 2026-08-30

-The earlier draft above is retained as revision history but is superseded for publication by https://distbit.xyz/actually-impact-futures/.
-The live version implements the requested causal-language, final-market-estimate, payoff-unit, branch-weighting, and probability-exposure corrections.
-It also repairs linked specification errors: the pricing identity now states its replication assumptions; sustained exits and re-entry replace the obsolete one-crossing rule; pooled `1 / winner_count` tail claims no longer feed the binary oracle unchanged; and the anchor, margin, event-conditional, and short-decision-market limits are explicit. impact-futures-publication-correction records the concise change set and deployment evidence.
+The draft above and the local publication source incorporate the accepted changes from response-to-critique.
+A previous automated publication also added collateral, event-conditional, anchored-alternative, and short-decision-market qualifications that the user rejected; those changes have been removed locally but not redeployed. impact-futures-publication-correction records that earlier deployment.

 If you found this interesting, have feedback or are working on something related, let's meet: [email: me@distbit.xyz](mailto:me@distbit.xyz), [twitter (@distbit0)](https://twitter.com/distbit0), or [schedule a 20 min call](https://cal.com/distbit/call?duration=20)